-- 3/4 cup + 1 tsp.
-Buttermilk (Make sure the egg and buttermilk are at room temperature)
+- 3/4 cup + 1 tsp. organic buttermilk (Make sure the egg and buttermilk are at room temperature)

-- 3/4 cup Shredded Cheddar.
+- 3/4 cup cheddar cheese, shredded.
 I used Kerrygold Dublinger from Trader Joe’s

 **Preheat oven to 375 if you have a convection oven, or 400 if you do not.